 The overall crime rate in Wallumbilla has returned to low, pre-CSG levels.
-In 2017, drug offences remain elevated at the peak rate, but are low (around half) compared to the QLD average.
+In 2018, drug offences dropped from their peak rate, and are low (around a quarter) compared to the QLD average.
 Residents continue to have a positive sense of security and community safety, despite having heightened awareness of drug presence in their community.